bbb1000d/topdown/README.md

 ## Loop

+1. Pick a hero on the start screen and launch the run.
-1. Survive the timer for each wave.
+2. Survive the timer for each wave.
 Any remaining enemies must be cleared once the timer expires.
-2. Collect materials dropped by enemies to spend on upgrades.
+3. Collect materials dropped by enemies to spend on upgrades and rerolls.
-3. Between waves, choose from three shop cards, rerolling if needed.
+4. Every fourth wave spawns a neon boss—beat it for a shower of loot.
-4. Reach Wave 12 to claim victory.
+5. Reach Wave 12 to claim victory.

-The prototype focuses on the feel of Brotato—quick rounds, simple inputs, and a steady drip of stat upgrades—wrapped in a neon seaside palette.